dustywhite7/Econ8320/SlidesCode/3 - Classes.md

 <__main__.Sandwich object at 0x7f83ba7cc390>
 ```

-So, I created a delicious sandwich class, but I can't print anything about it!
+So, I created a delicious sandwich class, but I can't print anything useful about it!
 - We have to explain to the interpreter how to implement basic functions using our object
 - We can declare basic functionality using *magic methods*